atif1001/fastapi-template/README.md

 `source venv_1_fastapi_template/bin/activate`

 ## Install Fast API & Server
-To install latest versions: `pip install fastapi uvicorn flake8 python-multipart python-dotenv loguru`
+To install latest versions: `pip install fastapi uvicorn flake8 python-multipart python-dotenv loguru "python-jose[cryptography]" "passlib[bcrypt]"`

 OR

-install exact versions at time of development: `pip install -r requirements.txt`
+to install the versions at time of development: `pip install -r requirements.txt`

 Pip install this app itself: `pip install -e .`
 *This required to support importing python root level package.
 Using command above we are installing this app in editable state in the root folder using dot (.)*